KaomN/camagru-MVC/README.md

 # Camagru

 Camagru is the first project of the web branch in Hive Helsinki.
-The object was to create an instagram-like web application that allows to make basic image processinging using webcam and/or predefined images
+The object was to create an instagram-like web application that allows to make basic image processing using webcam and/or predefined images

 ## Requirements for the project:
 * Responsive design